-First Peoples of the Glittering Northwest Territories, Canada
+First Nations and Diamond Mines of the Glittering Northwest Territories

-Some folks cannot imagine living on the Arctic Circle, but over 42,000 individuals live in Canada's Northwest Territories all year long.
-They enjoy glittering lakes, the Northern Lights, bright snows in the winter, and city lights every night.
-Canadians know the capital, Yellowknife, as the Diamond of North America, because workers mine diamonds here!
+They enjoy the glittering lakes, the Northern Lights, bright snows in the winter, and city lights every night.
+Canadians know the capital, Yellowknife, as the Diamond of North America, because workers mine diamonds here.

 A whole new world functions above the United States at the top of Canada, and many Americans know nothing of it.
 What fun to visit there!

 Through the NWT Seniors Society, tribal elders and others in the Arctic Ambassadors program greet travelers at the Yellowknife Airport in order to greet them and give them directions and suggestions for visits.